 I got a shortwave radio of my own that Christmas.
 It was out of some Sears or Monkey Ward catalog, and it served me for many years.
 Then in the early Nineties my brother gave me a Realistic DX-440.
 And a few years later I got a Grundig Satellit 700, which is still my "main" shortwave radio today.
-More recently I walked into a second-hand store, and stumbled upon a working Hallicrafters S-120 for only $15.

-My shortwave listening post today is in an upstairs room in my house, high atop Wheatland Ridge.
+My shortwave listening post today (shown above) is in an upstairs room in my house, high atop Wheatland Ridge.
 There's nothing quite like listening to Radio Tezulutlán, on 4835 kilocycles in the 60 meter band, from Cobán, Guatemala.
 Or one of the hundreds of other shortwave stations you can receive when the time and propagation conditions are right.

 Along with shortwave, I also have an interest in mediumwave (AM) radio.
 I remember sitting there in a darkened room on winter nights as a boy, listening to an old bakelite Stewart-Warner tube radio, and pulling in KOA 850 Denver, WBZ 1030 Boston, WWL 870 New Orleans, CFCN 1060 Calgary, and dozens of stations in between.

 And I've always regretted that, in this part of the world, we don't have broadcast stations on longwave...